Edward F. Gilman2

 Pest resistance: long-term health usually not affected by pests

-Any fertile, nematode-free soil or artificial media is suitable for growth, yet Aglaonemas will survive in peat and perlite, in sand, or can be grown hydroponically.
+Any fertile, nematode-free soil or artificial media is suitable for growth, yet aglaonemas will survive in peat and perlite, in sand, or can be grown hydroponically.
 They enjoy moist soil which is allowed to dry slightly before watering.
 Be careful not to overwater but do not let the soil dry for more than a few days.
 Aglaonemas require shade since direct sun will turn leaves yellow.
-They perform admirably in conditions too dark for most other tropicals.
+They perform admirably in conditions too dark for most other tropical plants.
 They will succeed in low light, either as house plants or in sheltered locations on the north side of buildings, or under heavy shade of trees.
 They are attractive planted as single specimens, or in mass to create a tropical, coarse-textured effect.
-Plant on two- to three-foot centers.
-Temperatures below 45°F. can injure the foliage.
+Space plants on 2- to 3-foot centers.
+Temperatures below 45°F can injure the foliage.
 Overwatering causes root rot and yellowing of the leaves.

 Propagation is by cuttings.